 Sophomore Xavier Brown became the first Tornado in BC’s NCAA history to score a touchdown via a kickoff return, and Malik Silva became the first Tornado to record multiple blocked punts in the same game in BC’s NCAA history.
 He returned the second punt of the game for a 34-yard touchdown.

 At his hiring Khayat was described variously by Brevard President, David Joyce, and Athletic Director, Juan Mascaro, as having vision, energy, and charisma for the game of football, a hands-on coach with a real commitment to academic and athletic success, someone who knows how to build a winning program, and has the drive to make Brevard College a Division III powerhouse.
-By any measure, Coach Khayat, in his first stint at the helm of a college program, fully met those expectations The 2017 season is also a testament to Khayat’s delivering on his own promise to produce a squad of prepared, productive players who would contribute in a significantly positive way to the legacy of the Brevard College Football Tornados.
+By any measure, Coach Khayat, in his first stint at the helm of a college program, validated those assessments.
+The 2017 and 2018 seasons are also a testament to Khayat’s delivering on his own promise to produce a squad of prepared, productive players who would contribute in a significantly positive way to the legacy of the Brevard College Football Tornados.

 Bill Khayat hails from a football family.
 His father, Eddie Khayat, a member of the Tulane Hall of Fame and a thirty-five year veteran of the NFL, ten as a player and twenty-five as a coach, was the starting defensive tackle for the 1960 World Champion Philadelphia Eagles.
 He was subsequently named the team’s head coach in 1971.
 His uncle, Robert Khayat, a member of the Ole Miss Hall of Fame and the Chancellor Emeritus of the University of Mississippi, was a Pro Bowl kicker for the Washington Redskins and the recipient of the NFL’s Alumni Achievement Award and the National Football Foundation Distinguished American Award.
 Both are also members of the Mississippi Sports Hall of Fame.